 - They fled the scene or otherwise can’t be found

-What are the different types of UM/UIM insurance?
+What Are the Different Types of UM/UIM Insurance?

 There are two types of uninsured motorist insurance:

 - “Reducing” or “non-stacking” UM insurance.
 This is the traditional kind of UM policy.
-With this coverage, the total amount of your policy is reduced by any insurance the other party has.
-So, for example, if you have $100,000 in UM insurance, and the other party has $75,000 in insurance, their insurance pays out first and your insurance only pays the difference ($25,000).
+With this coverage, the total amount of your policy gets reduced by any insurance the other party has.
+So, for example, if you have $100,000 in UM insurance, and the other party has $75,000 in insurance, their insurance pays out first, and your insurance only pays the difference ($25,000).
 Another way to put it would be: with reducing UM insurance, the amount you’re insured for is the maximum you can get, but you’ll usually get less.

-- “Add-on,” “excess” or “stacking” UM insurance.
+- “Add-on,” “excess,” or “stacking” UM insurance.
 This is a newer form of UM/UIM insurance introduced by the legislature in 2009.
 When it’s available, it’s the better type of UM insurance to buy.
-With this kind of insurance, your UM coverage is added to any insurance the other party has.
+With this kind of insurance, your UM coverage gets added to any insurance the other party has.
 So if they have $75,000 in coverage and you have $100,000 of UM coverage, you are effectively covered for up to $175,000 in costs.
 This is far superior to the older, “reducing” model of UM coverage.

 Have you been injured?
-John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
-Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.
+John Foy & Associates offers a free consultation with some of Georgia’s most experienced and respected personal injury lawyers.
+Fill out the form to your right or call us at 404-400-4000 today.